 If you want to understand how to identify and end burnout, we’ve got you covered.
 Keep reading as we break down the five main stages of burnout and how you can recover and love your life (and your job!) again.

 Many people think burnout and stress are the same things, but they’re actually completely different — burnout occurs when stress is prolonged.
 It can cause psychological symptoms like depression and mental fog, and physical symptoms such as muscle tension, frequent illness, and sleeplessness.

 1. Honeymoon Phase

-The first of the stages of burnout is the honeymoon phase.
-This is when you’re generally happy in your job and you’re unaware that anything is wrong yet.
+The first stage of burnout is the honeymoon phase.
+This is when you’re generally happy in your job, and you’re unaware that anything is wrong yet.

 Many ambitious and hard-working people start to feel like they need to be doing more and achieving more at a faster rate, which causes them to ignore any potential red flags in the workplace and create unhealthy strategies for coping with being busy.

 Make sure you start to create healthy coping strategies at this stage to manage your workload effectively and set boundaries when it gets more demanding.